 \subsubsection{\textbf{Thinking Orders}}

-In Table~\ref{tab5}, we validate the comparison of TSR performance under different thinking steps.
+Table~\ref{tab5} compares TSR performance for different numbers of thinking steps.
 For the GTSRB and BTSD datasets, we change the order of thinking for characteristic and differential descriptions.
-For the TT-100K, Sapporo, and Yokohama datasets, we change the thinking order of context and characteristic descriptions.
-The experimental results are shown in Table~\ref{tab5}.
-After the order of thinking is changed, the TSR performance remains almost the same as the original, which shows the robustness of our method.
-Since the cues obtained by LMM are the same even when the order of thinking is changed, there is no significant difference in recognition accuracy.
+For the TT-100K, Sapporo, and Yokohama datasets, we change the thinking order for context and characteristic descriptions.
+The experimental results are presented in Table~\ref{tab5}.
+After the order of thinking is changed, TSR performance remains almost the same as the initial performance, demonstrating the robustness of the proposed method.
+The absence of changes in the cues obtained by the LMM, even when the order of thinking is changed, indicates no significant difference in recognition accuracy.